 Findings – The findings indicated that 66.4% of learning organizations practices by teachers at Malaysian indigenous primary schools were influenced by the headmasters’ sustainable leadership practices.

-Significance – The consequence of this study will help schools head especially headmasters to reflect on their own leadership practices in this volatile and ever-changing educational ecosystem where there is a need for educators especially teachers to acquire knowledge to adopt new skills and proficiency so that they can survive and offer excellent educational services.
+Significance – The consequence of this study will help schools heads especially headmasters to reflect on their own leadership practices in this volatile and ever-changing educational ecosystem where there is a need for educators especially teachers to acquire knowledge to adopt new skills and proficiency so that they can survive and offer excellent educational services.
 Implications and recommendations for future research are discussed.

 Keywords: Sustainable leadership, Learning organization, Malaysian indigenous primary schools